-I now explore how research on the economics of media in earlier technological, political and cultural contexts - what Williams and Carpini (2011) calls "media regimes" - can help situate the Supply and Demand Framework.
-The economics perspective is somewhat more narrow than the sociological one discussed above, with a strong presumption that media organizations' only goal is to maximize profits.
-The alternative hypothesis is that the owners of these media organizations have ideological goals as well, that they could be willing to trade off in exchange for lower profits.
+I now explore how research on the economics of media in earlier technological, political and cultural contexts-what Williams and Carpini (2011) calls "media regimes"-can help situate the supply and demand framework.
+The economics perspective is somewhat more narrow than the sociological one discussed above, with a strong presumption that media organizations only goal is to maximize profits.
+The alternative hypothesis often admitted into these rational choice models is that the owners of these media organizations have ideological goals as well, that they could be willing to trade off in exchange for lower profits.
 But the history shows the existence of a variety of different models of the incentives of the media over time.
-Very briefly, we can summarize these periods as party loyalists, profit-maximizers, and professionals.
+Very briefly, we can summarize these periods as Party Loyalists, Profit-Maximizers, and Professionals.

 The birth of the United States as an independent nation was intimately tied up with the circulation of news.
 Newspapers, which had previously been independent, were intensely politicized by the Stamp Act as a threat to their business model.
-The role of pamphlets, mail, and newspapers in the success of the Revolution led the Founding Fathers to give them special protections in the Constitution: The inclusion of the freedom of the press in the First Amendment was unlike any other nation at the time, and creation of the Post Office was one of the relatively few formally Enumerated Powers.
-This is the first of what Starr (2004) calls "constitutive moments" in the history of the media: A political choice over the formal and informal institutions that govern the use of communication technology.
+The role of pamphlets, mail and newspapers in the success of the Revolution led the Founding Fathers to give them special protections in the Constitution: the inclusion of the freedom of the press in the First Amendment was unlike any other nation at the time, and creation of the Post Office was included as one of the relatively few formally Enumerated Powers.
+This is the first of what Starr (2004) calls "constitutive moments" in the history of the media: a political choice over the formal and informal institutions that govern the use of communication technology.